codefresh-io/docs.codefresh.io/_docs/administration/single-sign-on/sso-okta.md

 toc: true
 ---

-In this page we will see the process of setting up Okta SSO with Codefresh.
-For the general instructions of SSO setup see the [overview page]({{site.baseurl}}/docs/administration/single-sign-on/sso-setup-oauth2/).
+In this page, we will see the process of setting up Okta SSO with Codefresh.
+For the general instructions on SSO setup, see the [overview page]({{site.baseurl}}/docs/administration/single-sign-on/sso-setup-oauth2/).

 ## Setting Okta as an Identity provider